Stress Frequency Can kill You. Stress is Our Number 1 Killer!

 Sapolsky’s baboons prove that stress is not inevitable.
 You can change your environment and your responses.
 And as you learn how to effectively decrease your stress level, your cortisol will stabilize, your blood pressure will drop, and your health will improve in just about every way.
 I’ll tell you more about using frequency to de-stress yourself soon – its new and its working well.
 But first things first.

-Although good food choices, adequate sleep, exercising, mind exercises, music, laughter and meditation are possible part solutions, you need to firstly build, balance and strengthen your immune system and insure it has the natural ability to know the good from the bad cells and is running at a healthy frequency.
+Although good food choices, adequate sleep, exercising, mind exercises, music, laughter and meditation are possible part solutions, you need to first build, balance and strengthen your immune system and ensure it has the natural ability to know the good from the bad cells and is running at a healthy frequency.

-If you already have a dreaded disease or even a dormant one, your first step is to take Transfer Factors – a natural immune booster molecule – to strengthen the correct immune cells to take out any disease you are carrying.
+If you already have a dreaded disease or even a dormant one, your first step is to have a Health Analyser Scan to find out what damage is causing various symptoms in your body.

 Health is our BirthRight,